jaimanbhati9-glitch/Portfolio-assignment/README.md

 --

 ## Contribution 🤝
 This project is for learning purposes.
-Feel free to fork the repository, modify the HTML, and experiment with adding CSS and JavaScript.
+Feel free to work on the repository, modify the HTML, and experiment with adding CSS and JavaScript.